-Johannesburg - Jo'burg or Jozi to the locals - is South Africa's largest urban space and the economic powerhouse of sub-Saharan Africa.
-It's a vibrant, pulsating city, which is working hard to reinvent itself as a tourism hub.
+Johannesburg (Jo'burg or Jozi to the locals) is South Africa's largest urban space and the economic powerhouse of sub-Saharan Africa.
+It's a vibrant, pulsating city, which has worked hard to reinvent itself.

 With improved security in recent years, visitors are now discovering a beautiful city centre dominated by Victorian and Edwardian colonial architecture, as well as a thicket of chrome and glass skyscrapers.

 Packed with art galleries and museums, inner city suburbs such as Newtown and Braamfontein have plenty of cultural treats in store too, while the city’s burgeoning restaurant scene now means you can eat as well in Johannesburg as you can in say London or New York.

 But for all that, inequality remains, most notably as you travel between upmarket neighbourhoods such as Rosebank, with its gated mansions and legion guards, into the townships.
 Of these, the most famous remains Soweto, an area that made its name during the anti-apartheid uprisings of the 1970s.